Paul McShane (rugby league): Castleford Tigers

 In July 2015, McShane joined Castleford on a two-and-a-half-year contract as part of a deal that saw Scott Moore move the other way on loan.
 He made his club debut against Hull F.C. in the first game of the Super 8s.

 McShane was ever-present for Castleford in the 2016 season, appearing in every game.
 He was an integral part of the 2017 squad that won the League Leaders' Shield and he played in the 2017 Super League Grand Final defeat by Leeds at Old Trafford.
 He was named Castleford Tigers' 3rd Place 2017 Player of the Year.

 In January 2018, it was announced that McShane had signed a new five-year deal with the Tigers.
-McShane had an outstanding personal season for Castleford in 2018.
+McShane had an outstanding personal season for Castleford in 2018, branded "unlucky" not to be nominated for the Man of Steel award by two-time winner Paul Sculthorpe.
 He dominated the club's end-of-season awards, being recognised as the Fans' Player of the Year, Directors' Player of the Year, Players' Player of the Year, and 1st Place Player of the Year.

 Despite disruption due to injuries within Castleford's squad and the COVID-19 pandemic, McShane appeared in every game in 2020.
 In November, McShane was voted Super League's 2020 Man of Steel – Castleford head coach Daryl Powell said, "He is one of the best nines in the game bar none and his all-round game is fantastic."
 He became the first player since 2011 to win the award with his team failing to qualify for the play-offs.